Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 - user profile image
 - admin update / delete

+### Models

-From here I was able to move on to my blog model.
+From here I was able to move on to my blog and review models.
 The first step was to create the app and model, create a few json fixtures for 3 blog categories, migrate the model changes and load the fixture.
 This was all successful with no issues as shown below:
 - insert image of blog admin

+Next I moved on to create the review model, form and views inside the products app.
+Using features already established using the main site, my thought process was to build a basic model and use the User model in the products view to build a review model using if statements to make sure the user was logged in or a super user:
+- insert image of review_view

+The rest of the forms and edit/delete views re-worked the product logic and implemented crispy forms with the fields provided to the user.
+After a few tweaks, the terminal presented no errors and I could migrate the model into the products app.
+Once migrated, I focused on rendering the basic model information into the **product_details.html**.
+After building the template, I knew the django templating logic was working because "No reviews yet" was rendering on every individual product page:
+- insert review_view_success

 ## HTML CSS and Python validation checks